nushell/nushell.github.io/lang-guide/lang-guide.md

 ]
 ```

-### Tables
+### Table

-A table is a two-dimensional container with both columns and rows.
+What it is: A table is a two-dimensional container with both columns and rows.

+Annotation: 'table'

  There are two ways to write a table.
 These two examples are equivalent:

 ```nu
 [[a, b]; [1, 2], [3, 4]]